bontchev/elasticpot/docs/postgres/README.md

 geoip_asndb = data/GeoLite2-ASN.mmdb
 ```

+Make sure that you specify the correct information needed to connect to the
+database (the options `host`, `port`, `username`, and `password`) and that the
-Make sure the options `geoip_citydb` and `geoip_asndb` point to the correct
+options `geoip_citydb` and `geoip_asndb` point to the correct paths of the two
-paths of the two MaxMind geolocation databases.
-Also, if you prefer to keep
+MaxMind geolocation databases.
+Also, if you prefer to keep the PostgreSQL
-the PostgreSQL database elsewhere, make sure that you specify its correct path
+database under a different name, make sure that you specify its correct name
-with the `db_file` option.
+with the `database` option.

 ## Restart the honeypot